 I have been collecting some locos for him, and so far about 20 wagons of Hornby OO.
 He is nine years old and the equipment is new, but only DC.

 I have purchased a full set of the track pieces, and the railway works ok on the floor, but it’s a bit of a nuisance for his parents having it there.

 So, what to do?
-I decided to build a railway that could be folded into its own layout requiring less than 10min to uncrate, and less than 5min to re-crate.
+I researched portable model train tables and decided to build a railway that could be folded into its own layout requiring less than 10min to uncrate, and less than 5min to re-crate.

 I purchased an 8x4ft sheet of 17mm structural ply and cut it in half to make two 4x4ft sheets.
 I turned the good side up for the lower sheet, and turned it facing down for the top sheet.

 In each corner of the bottom sheet, I drilled a shallow depression to take a 25mm 1ft long dowel and secured all four of them with very solid 32mm x 6mm screws.

 The second sheet I drilled the shallow depressions again, and lowered the sheet onto those I had just secured, and again tightened very securely with 32mm x6mm screws.
 The result is a firm open box of two 4x4ft 17mm sheets held together with 25mm dowels in the corners.

 I next purchased an 8x4ft 12mm non-structural ply sheet and cut four planks that would fully enclose the box, and screwed each of them into place with eight 32mm screws and washers, four screws for top each side, and four along the bottom.